btholt/build-a-fullstack-nextjs-app-v4/lessons/02-styling/A-shadcn.md

 > Fun fact: [shadcn is a person][x].
 He works at Vercel.

-Essentially it's a opinionated set of styles and componets.
+Essentially it's a opinionated set of styles and components.
 It's also a CLI that adds the components as you need them - it doesn't include everything at once which is nice.

 Let's go ahead and initialize it.